PKU-Alignment/omnisafe/docs/source/index.rst

         Our code not only serves as a tutorial but also as a practical tool.
         For those who want to learn about the implementation of Safe RL algorithms, the highly readable code in OmniSafe provides an easy and quick way to get started.
-Users can observe how each algorithm performs and gain insights into their implementation.
-Moreover, for those who want to develop their algorithms, OmniSafe's **highly modular and reusable** code can be an excellent resource.
+For those who want to develop their algorithms, OmniSafe's **highly modular and reusable** code can be an excellent resource.

     .. grid-item-card::
-        :class-item: sd-font-weight-bold
         :class-header: sd-bg-primary sd-text-white sd-font-weight-bold
         :class-card: sd-outline-primary  sd-rounded-1
         :columns: 12 5 5 4